ziaukhan/colearning-agentic-ai-specs/agent-press/readme.md

 Each studio session runs in its own isolated environment (GKE Pod Snapshots) with real-time progress tracking, and you can actively steer studio to adjust course as it’s working through the chapters.

 The studio backend will be running in GKE and will be using GKE Pod Snapshots with FastAPI, Claude Code, and Spec-Kit Plus running in the container.
-GKE Pod Snapshots allows us to snapshot the in-memory state of running pods/containers (including CPU and GPU workloads), effectively "freezing" Cloud Code session when the author is not using the studio, and then restore/rewaken them almost instantly from the snapshot when the author starts using the studio.
+GKE Pod Snapshots allows us to snapshot the in-memory state of running pods/containers (including CPU and GPU workloads), effectively "freezing" Claude Code session when the author is not using the studio, and then restore/rewaken them almost instantly from the snapshot when the author starts using the studio.
 The studio will be updating the book github repository.

 ### Note GKE Pricing